You are here

 4. I am a sixth-grader and want to be on the same team as my ninth-grade brother.
 Is that OK?
 Yes, teams can have members from different grade levels.
 However, you will compete at the level of the team's highest grade level.
 For instance, even though you are in sixth grade, your team will compete in the high school competition.

-2. Are we allowed to pre-code a drone and use it as our projectile?
-An autonomous drone would not be forbidden, however such a solution is not in the spirit of the challenge.
+8. Can a device be an autonomous drone?
+An autonomous drone would not be forbidden; however such a store-bought solution is not in the spirit of the challenge.
 The Tech Challenge is an engineering design challenge so we want the teams to design their own devices rather than purchase a store-bought solution.
-If you purchase a store bought drone you have not designed your solution, the drone maker did the designing.
-If you build your own autonomous drone that would be a great solution!
+If you purchase a store-bought drone you have not designed your solution, the drone maker did the designing.

 Test Trials Questions